 'Buy clothes or buy pictures': Gertrude Stein's timeless advice on collecting ‘accrochable' art

-Ernest Hemingway and his wife Hadley Richardson, befriended Gertrude Stein and her companion, Alice Toklas, often visiting at the Paris studio apartment where they lived at 27 Rue de Fleurus.
-Hemingway, then a talented young writer grew to like Miss Stein and was keen to return the hospitality, inviting them to their small apartment.
+Ernest Hemingway and his wife Hadley, befriended Gertrude Stein and her companion, Alice Toklas, often visiting at the Paris studio apartment where they lived at 27 Rue de Fleurus.
+Hemingway, then a talented young writer grew to like Stein and was keen to return the hospitality, inviting them to their small apartment.

-Here Miss Stein sat on the bed that was on the floor, which seemed to draw them all closer, and asked to see the stories that (Hemingway) had written.
-She said that she liked them, except one called ‘Up in Michigan’.
+Here Hemingway recalls Stein sat on the bed that was on the floor, which seemed to draw them all closer, and asked to see the stories he had written.
+She said that she liked them, except one called ‘Up in Michigan’, finding the sexuality within offensive.

 “It’s good”, she said.
 “That’s not the question at all.
 But it is inaccrochable.
 That is, it’s like a picture that a painter paints, and then he cannot hang it when he has a show and nobody will buy it because they cannot hang it either … You mustn’t write anything that is inaccrochable.
 There is no point in it.
 It’s wrong and it’s silly ...
 That afternoon too, she told us, how to buy pictures.”